camaraproject/Governance/ProjectStructureAndRoles.md

 Areas covered by Sub Projects may be vertically focused on particular Service API components or functions, cross-cutting/horizontal or spanning many/all functional areas of Service APIs.
 Some examples of each type are:

-- Vertical: Vertical: Quality on Demand, Localization
+- Vertical: Quality on Demand, Localization
-- Horizontal: Horizontal: Scalability, Architecture, Lifecycle, Service
+- Horizontal: Scalability, Architecture, Lifecycle, Service

 Each Sub Project is documented in a separate repository.